 Is Delta-8 THC Legal in Alabama?
+(May 2023 Update)

 Evidence Based 7

-I personally test CBD products and may earn a commission if you shop through the links on this page.
+We personally test CBD products and may earn a commission if you shop through the links on this page.
 Here’s how we make money.

-If you want to buy high-quality delta 8 THC products, we recommend Moonwlkr.
-It’s a transparent brand that provides up-to-date potency and contaminant third-party lab test results, which are crucial for getting a safe and effective delta 8 product.
+If you’re looking for high-quality delta 8 products, I recommend Hometown Hero.
+This transparent Texas brand provides complete third-party test reports, which are critical for getting a safe and effective delta 8 THC product.
+It also donates a portion of every sale to veteran organizations.

 Alabama Delta-8 THC Laws

-In April 2021, an amendment was added to Alabama House Bill 2 that would ban delta 8 and delta 10 products.
+• In April 2021, an amendment was added to Alabama House Bill 2 that would ban delta 8 and delta 10 products.
 A similar amendment for the state’s medical marijuana bill (SB46) was also proposed.

-However, the amendments were removed, so hemp-derived delta 8 THC remains fully legal in the Cotton State.
+• However, the amendments were removed, so hemp-derived delta 8 THC remains fully legal in the Cotton State.

 What Is Delta-8 THC?